Do I have to give my name when I report?

 First, you must have a strong commitment to children, abundant patience and understanding and, above all else, a big heart with love to spare.
 You must also be over 21 years old, single, married or living in a relationship, and not convicted of violent acts or crimes against children.
 You must be able to provide appropriate sleeping space for foster children apart from the foster parent(s); medical clearance; and references.
 You must be willing to participate in a home study process and in training; must have a demonstrated ability in caring for children and their families, and must have sufficient income.
 For more information on becoming a foster parent, please call 215-683-4DHS and an informational packet will be sent to your address.

-What is the Youth Study Center?
+What is the Juvenile Justice Services Center?

 Where do I go if I need help with parenting?